shahirulprojects/shahirulprojects/README.md

 - Motto : Code with clarity, Debug with patience!
 - How to reach me : [shahirulwork@gmail.com](mailto:shahirulwork@gmail.com)
 - Fun Facts :
-    - My favourite current emoji to use is 🦜
+    - My current favourite emoji to use is 🦚
     - My love for Oreos and Kinder Buenos is like a programmer's unwavering dedication to debugging - unbreakable!
     - I still can't move one from the Paper Towns movie